warroyo/tkgs-proxy-inject/README.md

 `TKC_HTTPS_PROXY` - valid http proxy that you want to use `TKC_HTTP_PROXY` - valid https proxy that you want to use `TKC_NO_PROXY` -  no proxy list
-`ALL_NAMESPACES` - whether or not to watch all clusters across all namespaces, if false will only watch deployed namespace `INTERVAL` - interval to run the script
+`INTERVAL` - interval to run the script

 **NOTE: NOT TESTED FOR PRODUCTION USE**